 Appendix A of this report includes a summary of the actuarial assumptions and methods used in this valuation.
-Costs are determined using the Entry Age actuarial cost method; this method was adopted effective June 30, 1999.
+Costs are determined using the entry age normal actuarial cost method; this method was adopted effective June 30, 1999 and was modified, effective June 30, 2011, to be consistent with the Act and the standards outlined in the GASB Statement No. 27 exposure draft.